gameamea/F_godot-builds/README.md

 - 'build_OK_[date_of_the_day].log' for the successfull messages.
 - 'build_HS_[date_of_the_day].log' for the unsuccessfull messages.

+As these files are constantly updated during the build process, you can use them to know the current step in process.

 ### Setting it up

 This build system has been initially tested on Fedora 27 and Ubuntu 14.04, and then on the **latest Arch Linux release available in september 2019**